learn-co-students/rails-restful-index-action-lab-yale-web-yss-052719/README.md

 ## RESTful Routes

 In this lab you will walk through how to build each element required to render a list of students out in the browser.
-The RSpec/Capybara tests for this lab can be found in ```spec/features```, both tests should be passing to complete the lab.
+The RSpec/Capybara tests for this lab can be found in ```spec/features```.
+Both tests should be passing to complete the lab.

 ## Instructions